-The Bullock Museum is owned and operated by the State of Texas through the State Preservation Board.
-Additional support of exhibitions and programs is provided by the Museum's nonprofit partner, the Texas State History Museum Foundation.
+The Bullock Texas State History Museum is owned and operated by the State of Texas through the State Preservation Board.
+Additional support of exhibitions and programs is provided by the Texas State History Museum Foundation.

 Elana James grew up in Prairie Village, Kansas and began playing Suzuki violin at age four.
 Her mother is a professional violinist who used to play in the Kansas City Symphony.
 She wasn't born in Texas but, she got here as soon as she could.
 It took James almost twenty years to decide between the violin and the fiddle, but in her mid-twenties, after much soul searching, James found her calling in American roots music and has never looked back.